Arsalan-Sadri/06_GiphyAPI/README.md

   * Find all deployed applications

 # :page_with_curl: Description
-* Using the GIPHY API to make a dynamic web page that populates with gifs of your choice
+* A web app that populates with gifs of your choice via the GIPHY API
-* With the help of GIPHY API and use of JavaScript and jQuery to change the HTML of the page
+* To dynamically change the HTML of the page with the use of GIPHY API, JavaScript, and jQuery
-* As you can see below, there are a number of locations you can choose from
+* As it can be seen below, there are a number of topics you can choose from
+* The theme for the topics is "location"

 <img src="Docs/Images/main_page.png" >